Hippocrates: Direct contributions to medicine

 Hippocrates helped establish several areas that would become specialized, contributing to them with his studies, those including surgery, urology, neurology, acute medicine and orthopedics.
 In neurology, he analyzed conditions such as hemiplegia, paraplegia, apoplexy, and epilepsy, the latter of which his studies contributed to the diminishing of its origin as a divine, and rather a common brain disorder.
 He laid the foundation of surgery with his studies, as his works described differing surgical techniques of general surgery, urology, orthopedics, and neurosurgery.
 He also used antiseptic techniques such as cleaning the surgical field with boiled water, salt, seawater, and natural perfumes.
 He also noted that a surgeon should have an organized medical bag of instruments.
-In urology, in studied urine in relation to acute and chronic diseases, and noted that stone formation is due to the quality of drinking water and to inflammation of the bladder neck, which is still true in modern urology.
+In urology, he studied urine in relation to acute and chronic diseases, and noted that stone formation is due to the quality of drinking water and to inflammation of the bladder neck, which is still true in modern urology.

 Two popular but likely misquoted attributions to Hippocrates are "Let food be your medicine, and medicine be your food" and "Walking is man's best medicine".
 Both appear to be misquotations, and their exact origins remain unknown.

 In 2017, researchers claimed that, while conducting restorations on the Saint Catherine's Monastery in South Sinai, they found a manuscript which contains a medical recipe of Hippocrates.
 The manuscript also contains three recipes with pictures of herbs that were created by an anonymous scribe.